-The Wyck Association is seeking volunteer guides to offer tours of our historic property at least once a week on Thursdays, Fridays, or Saturdays from 12:00pm-4:00pm during our open season.
+The Wyck Association seeks volunteer docents to offer tours of our historic property at least once a week on Thursdays, Fridays, or Saturdays from 12:00pm-4:00pm during our open season.
 Our open season is April-November, but willing to work with the schedule of college students who may only have summer availability.

-History: Wyck Historic House, Garden, and Farm is one of the oldest homes and gardens in the Germantown section of Philadelphia, dating back to 1690.
+Wyck Historic House, Garden, and Farm is one of the oldest homes and gardens in the Germantown section of Philadelphia, dating back to 1690.
 Wyck was home to nine generations of the same Quaker family, the Wistars and the Haines, who represented the city's leadership in business, natural history and science, education and social responsibility.
 Today the wonderful colonial house with its noteworthy 1824 alterations by the architect William Strickland, and historic gardens, invite visitors to view not only remarkable collections, but to experience through the lives of its owners the changing character of Philadelphia.
-The Wistars and Hainses represent the city's leadership in business, natural history and science, education and social responsibility.
-Wyck’s collection, accumulated over 300 years, includes the house, an old rose garden, a production farm, numerous outbuildings, 100,000 personal papers, and 10,000 objects.

 To learn more: about Wyck Historic House, Garden, and Farm, visit: http://wyck.org/